Valeria de Paiva

 de Paiva is a

-search analyst working for Cuill, Inc.
+She was, until September 2010, a search analyst for Cuill, Inc.

 Intelligent Systems Laboratory